Collaborative Distance Learning Program in Speech-Language Pathology

 In addition, there are 4 other required courses: one in each of the following areas:

 - biological science (general biology, human biology or anatomy and physiology)

 - social science (psychology, or sociology or social anthropology)

-Prerequisite courses can be taken at any accredited university.
+Prerequisite leveling courses, for those applicants who do not hold an undergraduate degree in speech-language pathology/audiology, can be taken at any accredited university.
 The CSD courses can be called by various names at different universities but the content is similar.
 Some universities cover the Audiology material in one course and others cover it in two courses.
 Examples are:

-- Anatomy & Physiology of Voice and Speech Production – UC OR Anatomy & Physiology and Science of Speech - OSU
+- Anatomy & Physiology of the Speech and Hearing Mechanism-UA OR Anatomy & Physiology of Voice and Speech Production – UC OR Anatomy & Physiology and Science of Speech - OSU

-- Language Science and Acquisition – OR Language Acquisition – OSU
+- Language Science and Acquisition-UA OR Language Acquisition – OSU

-- Audiology 1 – UC OR Anatomy, Physiology and Science of Hearing AND Introduction to Audiology – OSU
+- Introduction to Hearing and Speech Scient-UA OR Audiology 1 – UC OR Anatomy, Physiology and Science of Hearing AND Introduction to Audiology – OSU

 All applicants must also have taken the GRE within the past 5 years.

 Upon successful completion of the program, graduates are eligible for state licensure in speech-language pathology as well as the Certificate of Clinical Competence (CCC-SLP) from the American Speech-Language Hearing Association.
 Graduates will be qualified to work as a speech-language pathologist in any type of employment setting.

 Interested applicants are directed to first complete a preliminary application (found on each university's SLP department website) and submit it to either the University of Akron or the University of Cincinnati.
 The university will review the preliminary application and then direct the applicant to formally apply to one of the two universities once the application process is opened for each cohort.